at1as/json-builder/README.md

 }
 ```

+Keys should not contain dashes ('-') as this is used internally for nesting representation.
 Values may themselves be nested objects.
 If a second top level key is given, underneath `global_key` (at the same level), the first key will be used by default.
 Otherwise the desired key to use can be set in the UI under the `Data Key` input.

 #### JSON Data for Import - Example